 Implementation of PhreeqcRM in a Multicomponent Transport Simulator

-PhreeqcRM is intended to be used as the reaction-calculation engine in an operator-splitting approach to reactive transport.
-The simplest operator-splitting is the sequential non-iterative approach (SNIA) [39–41], which separates the simultaneous processes of solute transport and reaction into alternating transport and reaction steps with predefined time steps.
+PhreeqcRM is intended to be the reaction-calculation engine in an operator-splitting approach to reactive transport.
+The simplest operator-splitting approach is the sequential non-iterative approach (SNIA) [39–41], which separates the simultaneous processes of solute transport and reaction into alternating transport and reaction steps with predefined time steps.
 PhreeqcRM is not restricted to SNIA, but SNIA is assumed here for simplicity.

 PHREEQC uses moles of elements, including oxygen and hydrogen, as the complete definition of a solution.
 To account for charge imbalance in boundary and initial solutions and to compensate for charge imbalances that may be induced by surface-complexation reactions, charge imbalance is also required for a complete solution definition.
 The elements plus charge imbalance are referred to as components.
 PhreeqcRM does not rely on a specific form of the transport equations.
-If the same form of transport equation is used for all species and its parameters are species-independent, then the aqueous solution may be transported in terms of components rather than solution species, which reduces the number of transported entities.
+If the same form of transport equation applies for all species, and equation parameters are species-independent, then the aqueous solution may be transported in terms of components rather than solution species, which reduces the number of transported entities.

 Alternatively, PhreeqcRM provides functionality to retrieve the solution composition in terms of aqueous species, together with species charge and diffusion coefficient, to facilitate couplings that account for species-dependent transport processes (e.g., Nernst-Planck equation).
 In this case, it is necessary for the transport equations to account for each aqueous species, while maintaining a net current (usually zero).
 In the following sections, we consider only component-based transport with species-independent transport parameters.